nickmelis/payment-api/README.md

-# Payment API
+# Spring Boot API sample application

 This is a Java application based on the Spring Boot framework.
-It exposes a RESTful API that allows basic CRUD operations over payments.
+It exposes a RESTful API that allows basic CRUD operations over objects of type payment.
 It has support for MySql database, although it can support any database for which a JDBC driver is available.

 ### Build